 - Guests board the Wildlife Express Train at the train station in Harambe, Africa.
 The station exudes a late-nineteenth century colonial vibe.

-- The Wildlife Express Train is themed after an early-twentieth century English steam locomotive.
+- The Wildlife Express Train appears as an early-twentieth century English steam locomotive.

 - The train ride in either direction lasts about six minutes, and the train accommodates 250 passengers.